A Homebuyer’s Guide to Mortgages

 Go for New Construction:

 There’s nothing quite like the look and feel of a brand new home, with options to personalize that make your home just the right fit.
 Opting for a new-construction home affords owners a myriad of benefits.
 For one, everything in your home is pristinely new—from the foundation all the way to the upgraded appointments.
 Newer features and options to personalize mean you’re building equity into your home, giving you added value through energy-saving and more sustainable features.
-Plus, you can make your home work for you with our Landsea Homes interior options—available through our design studios—like smart home technology, dedicated flex spaces through our LiveFlex™ opportunities and REME HALO® whole home air purification system offered at our Performance Collection and Garrett Walker Collection homes.
+Plus, you can make your home work for you with our Landsea Homes interior options—available through our design studios—like smart home technology, dedicated flex spaces through our LiveFlex™ opportunities and REME HALO® whole home air purification system offered in our new home communities.

 At Landsea Homes, we’re simplifying the home buying process with tools and resources to put you on the path to home.
 Get in touch with our Inside Sales Counselors by calling (949) 316-5576 or email Info@LandseaHomes.com.
 Plus, learn more about one of our lender partners, NFM Lending, at www.nfmwd.com and get pre-approved by visiting www.nfmapplynow.com or emailing firstname.lastname@example.org to get started on your journey.